One Artist and One Motif: Julije Knifer and His Meander

-It is not possible to talk about just one of Knifer’s paintings because meander is continued.
+It is not possible to talk about just one of Knifer’s paintings because the meander is continued.
 There are thousands of minimally different variants of meander in which the flow of direction is entirely irrelevant.
 Monotonous repeating of equal or similar elements creates a specific rhythm that had also determined him as a person.
 “An escalation of uniformity and monotony,” as defined by Knifer himself.
 He had chosen to equalize the practice of painting with the course of his life.
-In 1950s, he started to write Banal Diaries, a collection of observations from his daily life.
+In the 1950s, he started to write Banal Diaries, a collection of observations from his daily life.
 In this way, he repeated the monotony of his meanders in his texts.

-Although to the shape of meander symbolic meanings were always ascribed, most commonly it symbolized infinity and eternal flow of all things, Knifer explicitly renounces any symbolical and allegorical extension.
+Although to the shape of meander symbolic meanings were always ascribed, most commonly it symbolized infinity and the eternal flow of all things, Knifer explicitly renounces any symbolical and allegorical extension.
 In his work meanders are not at all essential content.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!